 - Salt and freshly ground black pepper

-Stir in the diced tomatoes, balsamic vinegar, soy sauce and oregano.
+- Stir in the diced tomatoes, balsamic vinegar, tomato paste and oregano.
 Taste and adjust the seasoning as needed.
-Simmer, stirring occasionally, for about 10 minutes while you cook the pasta.
+Simmer, stirring occasionally, for 5 minutes, then add the eggplant to the pan.

-To serve, divide the un-sauced pasta between four plates or pasta bowls.
-Top with the pasta-ragu mixture and grated cheese.
-Garnish with parsley if desired.
+- To serve, divide the pasta between four plates or pasta bowls.
+Top with the eggplant ragu and some grated Parmigiano-Reggiano.